bibbox/app-cBioPortal/INSTALL-APP.md

 Be patient this can take a while.

-### When you start this the first time only one demo data et is loaded
+### When you start this the first time only one demo dataset is loaded

 ![Screenshot01](assets/install-screen-01.png)